 The one product that I have not tried is the MultiBright Night Cream.
 I don’t often use creams at night and I specifically place Shiseido White Lucent for the morning routine.
 Eventually, I might, and if I do I’ll update.
 But for now, I will talk about the three products below.

 Another note, all three share a similar floral scent to them.
 I’m not bothered by it as it’s soft and not obnoxious but some may think otherwise.
 The scent dissipates quickly though.

 Shiseido White Lucent Luminizing Infuser.

 This is basically a lotion/toner used after cleansing to balance and prep the skin for the next treatment.
 I initially wasn’t sure of the thicker texture.
 It’s still liquid but it’s more viscous compared to just regular watery toners.
 I use a cotton pad to apply this and find it works best rather than using fingertips.
 The liquid gets dispersed and absorbed better into the skin with the cotton pad.
 One and a half pumps, swipe then patting it evenly on the skin.

 It’s definitely my favorite product from the line.
 I actually believe this alone helps to make the skin looking brighter and clearer.
 I use it at nighttime as well so I notice the difference.
 It is also a fantastic hydrating toner to use on its own or after an exfoliating toner.
 Using it after an exfoliating toner is sort of like a doubling the effect.
-Luminizing Infuser is brightening on its own, but gentle unlike acids or other Japanese clear lotions in general and the hydrating quality is a major plus point which is why I can use it without the worry of over-exfoliating the skin.
+Luminizing Infuser is brightening on its own and gentle unlike acids or other clear lotions in general and the hydrating quality is a major plus point which is why I can use it without the worry of over-exfoliating the skin.
 I remember the older formula being just like a normal clear lotion sans the hydration part.
 In the end, I really like the more viscous texture as I feel it plumps the skin and making it more supple.

 If I were to repurchase anything from the line, I’m dead set on this.